Modern History Playlist

 Impact of Social Reform Movements

-These movements laid foundations for modern India by attacking social evils and promoting education, equality, and rational thought.
+These movements laid foundations for modern India by attacking social evils and promoting education, equality, rational thought, and a sense of cultural self-respect, thereby creating the intellectual base for political nationalism.

-These movements laid foundations for modern India by attacking social evils and promoting education, equality, and rational thought.
+These movements laid foundations for modern India by attacking social evils and promoting education, equality, rational thought, and a sense of cultural self-respect, thereby creating the intellectual base for political nationalism.

 |---|---|